gSchool/DNA-release-2/04-wrap-up/01-conclusion.md

 ### !callout-warning
 ## Post-Assessment and Survey
 Don’t forget that you still need to complete and **receive at least an 80%** on the Post-Assessment to continue.
-Reach out to the learning guides if you have questions--are goal is that everyone passes!
+Reach out to the learning guides if you have questions--are goal is that everyone passes.

-Finally, please provide feedback by completing the survey.
-We use your feedback to help improve the course!
+Finally, **please complete the survey.** We use your feedback to help improve the course!
 ### !end-callout

 ## Next Steps